HightechSec/covid-19-telegram_bot/README.md

 - and then `npm start`

 # Greets
-- Thanks to @mathdroid https://github.com/mathdroid/covid-19-api and @k1m0ch1 https://github.com/k1m0ch1/covid-19-api/ for the API
+- Thanks to @mathdroid https://github.com/mathdroid/covid-19-api and @k1m0ch1 https://github.com/k1m0ch1/covid-19-api/ for the API.